MickeR94/ImageClassifier/README.md

 # ImageClassifier
-A project to learn more about AI and image classification
+A project to learn more about AI and image classification, and become more comfortable using git